SoleimaniGhazaleh/soleimanighazaleh.github.io/projects.md

   <img src="/assets/images/project_closedloop_tacs_fmri.jpg" alt="Closed-Loop tACS-fMRI" width="200" style="border-radius: 10px; margin-bottom: 10px;">
 </a>
 <p>
-  This project presents a randomized, double-arm closed-loop tACS–fMRI framework for individualized, network-specific neuromodulation.
-Stimulation frequency and phase between the right dorsolateral prefrontal cortex (F4) and right inferior parietal cortex (P4) are iteratively optimized using real-time fMRI-based frontoparietal functional connectivity measured during a 2-back working memory task.
-A simplex optimization algorithm adapts stimulation parameters based on ongoing neural responses, enabling closed-loop modulation of frontoparietal networks.
+ This project spans three stages of development: a conceptual framework for real-time network-guided neuromodulation, a protocol study establishing safety and feasibility of concurrent tACS–fMRI, and a randomized, double-arm closed-loop implementation.
+In the closed-loop study, stimulation frequency and phase between the right dorsolateral prefrontal cortex (F4) and right inferior parietal cortex (P4) are optimized in real time using fMRI-derived frontoparietal functional connectivity during a 2-back working memory task.
   <br><br>
   🧰 Please visit the <a href="https://github.com/SoleimaniGhazaleh/closed-loop-tacs-fmri" target="_blank" rel="noopener">GitHub repository</a> for the full analysis pipeline, optimization framework, and reproducible code.
 </p>